krystofl/dotfiles/README.md

 ## Python

-`install.sh` installs Python's virtualenv and virtualenvwrapper libs, but there is a problem: virtualenvwrapper wants to run for the result of `which python`, but Atom forces `python` to be `python2`, while we want to use virtualenvwrapper for `python3`.

-To fix this, edit `/usr/local/bin/virtualenvwrapper.sh` to tell it to look for `python3`.
-The relevant line (line no. 50 as of this writing) should read

-    VIRTUALENVWRAPPER_PYTHON="$(command \which python3)"

-...where before it looked for just `python`.
+`install.sh` installs Python's virtualenv and virtualenvwrapper libs.

-Note that the virtualenvwrapper zsh plugin will automatically activate a virtualenv that maches the name of a directory, or you can manually set the virtualenv to activate using a `.venv` file
+The virtualenvwrapper zsh plugin will automatically activate a virtualenv that maches the name of a directory, or you can manually set the virtualenv to activate using a `.venv` file
 ([docs](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/virtualenvwrapper#virtualenvwrapper-plugin)).

 virtualenvwrapper command reference: